marcpage/libernet/README.md

 # Summary

-Libernet is a free, open, and secure platform for communicating and sharing data.
+Libernet is a free, open, and secure platform for communicating and sharing information.
-It is designed to provide a rich internet experience while allowing you to maintain control over your data.
+It is designed to provide a rich internet experience while allowing you to maintain control over your information.
-All data is securely encrypted and distributed across the Libernet.
+All information is securely encrypted and distributed across the Libernet.
-While data loss is possible, only data that no one is requesting would be lost.
+While information loss is possible, only information that no one is requesting would be lost.
-Similar to Bittorrent, data that is more popular is distributed to more nodes, making data loss less likely and data transfer faster.
+Similar to Bittorrent, information that is more popular is distributed to more nodes, making loss less likely and transfers faster.

 Every person and computer (node) on the Libernet has at least one unique identity.
 This identity allows them to share data, receive messages, and participate in a network of trust.